Mauricio Lomelin

 function () {

-# Common libraries.
+# Framework libraries.

-local lib_dirpath="${${(%):-%x}:A:h}"
+local lib_dirpath="${${(%):-%x}:A:h}/lib"

 local -a libs=(